TimelyDataflow/differential-dataflow/README.md

     worker 0, round 5 finished after Duration { secs: 0, nanos: 239285 }
     ...

+Nice.
+This is some hundreds of microseconds per update, which means maybe ten thousand updates per second.
+It's not a horrible number for my laptop, but it isn't the right answer yet.

 ### Scaling .. "along"?

 Differential dataflow is designed for throughput in addition to latency.
 We can increase the number of rounds it works on concurrently, increasing its effective throughput.